 This article is NOT LEGAL ADVICE.
 If you have a question about a specific situation, please consult with an attorney in your state.

-A statute of limitations is a state law that limits the period during which one party, such as a creditor or debt collector, may bring an action in court to enforce a contract, such as a loan agreement or note.
+A statute of limitations is a state law that limits the period during which a creditor or debt collector can bring action in court to enforce a contract, such as a loan agreement or note.
 This means a creditor may not be allowed to sue a borrower in court to force them to pay a debt after the period has expired.
-The time limit (or clock) usually begins when the breach of contract (or default of loan) occurs.
-Most states have a specific statute of limitations for loans and debts.

 What Is The Statute of Limitations on Debt?